quii/go-specs-greet/README.md

 - How to use [Testcontainers](https://golang.testcontainers.org) to manage the life-cycle of your system for ATs.
 This allows you to thoroughly test the image you intend to ship on your computer, giving you fast feedback and confidence.
 - A brief intro into containerising your application with Docker
 - gRPC
+- Rather than chasing canned folder structures, you can use your development approach to naturally drive out the structure of your application, based on your own needs

 ### Further material